Sources of Financing

 Another payment option is the use of documentary collection or open account with international credit insurance that, unlike the letter of credit, allows the importer's line of credit to remain open.
 At the same time, this option protects the exporter if the buyer goes bankrupt or cannot pay.

 Trade finance options for Bulgarian importers are still limited.
 In most instances, Bulgarian companies assume the full financial burden in purchasing goods.
 In trying to make sales in Bulgaria, U.S. companies may have to develop creative payment schemes, which may increase the risk of the transactions.
 To offset that risk, it is necessary to develop a strong client relationship.

 International financial remittances in payment of imports into Bulgaria are generally allowed.
 The export of hard currency by commercial entities (including juridical persons and sole traders) is permitted only by bank transfer.
 Transfers for current international payments (imports of goods and services, transportation, interest and principal payments, insurance, training, medical treatment and other purposes defined in Bulgarian regulations) must be supported by documentation such as invoices, certificates, or transport documents, to the transferring bank.

 a.
 European Bank for Reconstruction and Development (EBRD)

 The European Bank for Reconstruction and Development is the largest single investor in Eastern Europe and the Former Soviet Union and mobilizes significant foreign direct investment beyond its own financing.
 The largest shareholder of the European Bank for Reconstruction and Development is the U.S. Government.
 EBRD’s programs are open to U.S. investors.
-The European Bank for Reconstruction and Development provides loan and equity finance, guarantees, leasing facilities, and trade finance.
+The European Bank for Reconstruction and Development provides loan and equity finance.

 More information about EBRD is available at: